 What is Chiropractic?

-Chiropractic is a hands-on, holistic, alternative health care approach to better health and increased livelihood through diet, exercise and (of course) manipulation of the spine and extremities.
+Chiropractic is a hands-on, holistic, alternative health care approach to better health and increased livelihood through diet, exercise and (of course) gentle movement of the spine and extremities.
 We are considered to be the neuromusculoskeletal (nerve-muscle-skeleton) professionals.
-Chiropractic is a lifestyle of health care.

 How can Chiropractic help me?

-Chiropractic can help you by working with you and your other healthcare professionals (M.D., and D.O.) by maintaining your spine in proper alignment.
+Chiropractic can help you by working with you by maintaining your spine in proper alignment.
 Every organ in the body is under some sort of neurological (nerve) control, so doesn’t it make sense that if nerve impulses do not get to the organ its function will be compromised!

 What is an adjustment?

-The adjustment (also known as manipulation) is a high velocity, low amplitude thrust given into a specific joint in order to provide a therapeutic result.
-This is not to say, however, that all manipulations are the same.
+The adjustment is a high velocity, low amplitude thrust given into a specific joint in order to provide a therapeutic result.
+This is not to say, however, that all adjustments are the same.
 Just as Chiropractors are different individually, so are our many techniques.
 A particular technique that I might use and feel comfortable with may feel odd or uncomfortable to another Chiropractor and vice versa.

 Does the adjustment hurt?

-The adjustment can sometimes cause some minor discomfort, but it is not usually considered painful.
+The adjustment can sometimes cause some minor discomfort in the area that is irritated or misaligned, but it shouldn’t ever be a painful experience.
 Most of this discomfort will go away after the adjustment is performed several times.
 That is why several adjustments may be necessary before total relief is seen.
 Lets face the truth, you wouldn’t expect to take just one of the twenty pills of any prescription to get relief, you shouldn’t expect only one adjustment to do the same.
 Just as you were given twenty pills to relieve the symptoms of your illness, you may have to have four, five or even more adjustments to do the same!

 The discomfort that you may feel is very often related to how long you waited before you sought treatment for your pain or illness.
 The sooner we can start the adjustments after onset, the less discomfort you will feel and the fewer treatments you will need for your continued good health.